Ritwik-28/chatbot-mvp/README.md

 1. **Dockerfile**: Defines the environment setup for Rasa, including installation of required packages and running the Rasa server.

-2. **docker-compose.yml**: Configures multiple services including Rasa, the action server, and Elasticsearch.
+2. **docker-compose.yml**: Configures multiple services including Rasa, the action server, and Neo4j.

 3. **requirements.txt**: Lists all the Python dependencies for the project.